-In the past, Black Friday and Cyber Monday were two very anticipated days where vendores can almost certainly expect to see spikes in sales.
-From what was presented, it now looks as though the increase in purchases on Amazon increased throughout the entire Black Friday/Cyber Monday weekend.
-So instead of having two days of increased sales, it drags through the weekend.
-This was backed by several case studies.
+Black Friday and Cyber Monday are arguably the two biggest shopping days of the year and are hotly anticipated by vendors who can almost certainly expect to see a spike in sales.
+From the data we saw, it appears that the increase in purchases now takes place throughout the entire Black Friday/Cyber Monday weekend rather than just on the two nominated shopping days.
+This means that instead of having two days of increased sales, the uplift continues through the weekend.
+This data was backed by several case studies.

-New to brand buyers increases in Q4 by over 240% which is another reason to ensure that exposure of your products on Sponsored Product Ads are turned up in this crucial time to win new business.
-Amazon advised that bids are increased by 2x or 3x to guarantee exposure above the fold on the search result pages.
-We advise doing this with only the best performing campaigns/products and watched very carefully to ensure budget waste is minimised.
+New to brand was shown to increase by more than 240% which is another reason to ensure that exposure of your products on Sponsored Product Ads is turned up in anticipation of the holiday shopping window in order to maximise sales opportunities.
+Amazon says bids are typically increased by 2x or 3x to guarantee exposure above the fold on the search result pages.
+We advise doing this with only the best performing campaigns/products and as always, performance should be watched very carefully to ensure wasted budget is minimised.

-One of the Amazon DSP specialists spoke about the capabilities of this form of programmatic advertising and gave everyone in the room a basic understanding of Amazon’s platforms.
-George and Ronald were the only two people in the room to have any experience on Amazon DSP.
-It was refreshing to get answers from a DSP specialist on the difference between lifestyle and In-Market segments and how to utilise these two forms of targeting to maximise your return through DSP on Amazon O&O (Owned & Operated).
+One of the Amazon DSP specialists was up next and spoke to us about the capabilities of this form of programmatic advertising, giving everyone in the room a basic understanding of Amazon’s platforms.
+George and Ronald were the only two people present to have any experience on Amazon DSP.
+It was refreshing to get answers from a DSP specialist on the difference between lifestyle and In-Market segments and how to utilise these two forms of targeting to maximise return through DSP on Amazon O&O (Owned & Operated).

 We were also told that contextual targeting is a feature that can be done within Amazon O&O as well as the open exchange.
 The date in which it will be made available to Amazon DSP self-serve has not been made clear.

 According to Amazon, 80% of shoppers who visit Amazon buy a product from a brand they have never purchased from in the past.
-Storefronts are therefore important to build out so you can showcase the variety of products you sell better and also share your brand story to engage with this captive audience.
+Storefronts are therefore important as they allow sellers to showcase the variety of products sold and provide a place to share the brand story to engage with this captive audience.

-Brands can choose to create a list of deals on the deals widget by uploading a specific list of ASINS they want to show when those have a deal.
-This allows brands to create a deal widget specific to a category/subcategory and decide which order the deals are shown.
+Brands can choose to create a list of deals on the deals widget by uploading a specific list of ASINS they want to show.
+This allows brands to create a deal widget specific to a category/subcategory and decide which order the deals are shown in.

-In the past, shoppers needed to click on “show more” to load up more products but now you are able to see a never-ending list of ASINS.
+In the past, shoppers needed to click on “show more” to load up more products.
+This is no longer the case as a never-ending list of ASINS is now presented.
 This allows shoppers to see the full selection of products in a single grid when it contains a large list of ASINS.

-Using manual product grids, brands can choose to hide ASIN’s that have gone out of stock automatically.
-This was a huge pain point for brands that have a wide variety of products as products would go out of stock on a regular basis.
-This new feature brought up the question, how long would it take for Amazon to realise a product is out of stock and have it back up on the Storefront.
+Using manual product grids, brands can choose to hide ASINs that are out of stock automatically.
+This was a huge pain point for brands with a wide variety of products as products would go out of stock on a regular basis.
+This new feature brought up the question, how long would it take for Amazon to realise a product is out of stock and have it back up on the Storefront?

-You now have the ability to schedule the exact date in which your new storefront or any updates are published.
+You now have the ability to schedule the exact date your new storefront or any updates are published.

 The Pantry Program and Subscribe & Save have now been permitted in Amazon Stores worldwide.